 List features people like Jack Lemmon, Mary Lou Williams, Telly Savalas and more.

 This list answers the questions, "Which celebrities have died from bladder cancer?" and "Which famous people died due to bladder cancer?"These notable bladder cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has bladder cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Aaron Russo was an American entertainment businessman, film producer and director, and political activist.
+- Aaron Russo (February 14, 1943 – August 24, 2007) was an American entertainment businessman, film producer and director, and political activist.
 He was best known for producing such movies as Trading Places, Wise Guys, and The Rose.
 Later in life, he created various Libertarian-leaning political documentaries including Mad as Hell and America: Freedom to Fascism.
-After a six-year battle with bladder cancer, Russo died on August 24, 2007.... more
+After a six-year period with cancer, Russo died on August 24, 2007.... more